Gyrfalcon: Interaction with humans

 The gyrfalcon has long associated with humans, primarily for hunting and in the art of falconry.
 It is the official bird of Canada's Northwest Territories.
 The white falcon in the crest of the Icelandic Republic's coat of arms is a variety of gyrfalcon.
 The white phase gyrfalcon is the official mascot of the United States Air Force Academy.

 In the medieval era, the gyrfalcon was considered a royal bird.
 The geographer and historian Ibn Sa'id al-Maghribi (d.
 1286) described certain northern Atlantic islands west of Ireland where these falcons would be brought from, and how the Egyptian Sultan paid 1,000 dinars for each gyrfalcon (or, if it arrived dead, 500 dinars).
 Due to its rarity and the difficulties involved in obtaining it, in European falconry the gyrfalcon was reserved for kings and nobles; very rarely was a man of lesser rank seen with a gyrfalcon on his fist.

 In the 12th century AD China, swan-hunting with gyrfalcons (海東青 hǎidōngqīng in Chinese) obtained from the Jurchen tribes became fashionable among the Khitan nobility.
 When demand for gyrfalcons exceeded supply, the Liao Emperor imposed a tax payment-in-kind of gyrfalcons on the Jurchen; under the last Liao emperor, tax collectors were entitled to use force to procure sufficient gyrfalcons.
 This was one cause of the Jurchen rebellion, whose leader Aguda annihilated the Liao empire in 1125, and established the Jin dynasty in its stead.

-Most historians agree that the coat of arms of Ukraine, the medieval symbol, was not intended to depict a trident, but most likely a stylized falcon.
-Depictions of a flying falcon with a cross above its head have been found in Old Ladoga, the first seat of Kievan Rurik dynasty, of Scandinavian lineage.
-For centuries falconry has been a royal sport in Europe.
-Also known also as the Norwegian falcon, it was considered a royal bird and is mentioned (uk: кречет) in one of the earliest epics of Ruthenia, the 12th century poem The Tale of Igor's Campaign.
-The gyrfalcon is related to other falcons.
 Falcons are known to be very susceptible to avian influenza.
 Therefore, an experiment was done with hybrid gyr-saker falcons, which found that five falcons vaccinated with a commercial H5N2 influenza vaccine survived infection with a highly pathogenic H5N1 strain, whereas five unvaccinated falcons died.
 Thus, both wild and captive gyrfalcons can be protected from bird flu by vaccination.